Overview & Basic Concepts

 Using 3D for the 360 environment has the advantage over 2D spherical mapping to have no deformation near the pole and can be viewed in spherical projection from any angle within Voyager.

-A new component "3D sky dome planet" has been added to make creation of planets in 3D sky dome more easy.
+The component 3D SkyDome Planet makes creation of planets in 3D sky dome more easy.

 Except for the viewing geometry this mode is equivalent to the ArtMatic Voyager input mode.
-A number of 3D sky domes based trees are provided in the "3D Cosmic Skies" folder.
-This folder shall be placed in Voyager Library/Skies/Environments 360 for direct access within ArtMatic Voyager.
+A number of 3D sky domes based trees are provided in the Environments 360 folder of the Voyager Library.

 Insert a component below the current selected Tile.
 The component will have the same number of inputs as its father outputs.
-The functionnality is also provided within the insert pop up menu.
+The functionality is also provided within the insert pop up menu.

 When you need specific dimensions or/and specific output types more options are available in the insert menu.